3 fall-related risks after orthopedic surgery

 If untreated, neuropathy can greatly increase your risk of falls.

 What you can do to reduce risk: Diagnosing neuropathy is difficult because the symptoms can vary widely.
 If you notice symptoms of numbness, weakness, or pain in your limbs, hands, or feet, consult your orthopedic surgeon and primary care physician immediately.
 Your care team may recommend a comprehensive neurological exam to identify causes and extent of damage .
 If diagnosed early, a combination of pain medication, rehabilitation, and physician-supervised dietary and exercise programs may help reduce symptoms.
+When these symptoms are present, it is wise to have a medical bracelet to alert emergency services and family that a fall has occurred.

 2) Complications from painkillers: Thinking you need prescription painkillers/opioids such as Vicodin or Oxycodone?
 Just remember, potential adverse side effects include sedation, nausea, vomiting, and disorientation , which can put you at greater risk of falls.
 Furthermore, painkillers can be addictive and overdoses fatal.